louisbarrett/gpt3/README.md

 ## Options

 ```
+Usage of gpt3:
+  -c    Combine stdin and input prompt into one, stdin will be below the input prompt
   -e string
         suffix to append to the prompt (default "and end the content with //QED.")
   -i int